google-research/kauldron/docs/train.md

 ## Create the trainer

-The root trainer object is `kd.train.Config` which defines the model, datasets, metrics, losses,...
+The root trainer object is `kd.train.Trainer` which defines the model, datasets, metrics, losses,...

 See https://github.com/google-research/kauldron/tree/HEAD/kauldron/projects/examples/mnist_autoencoder.py for